Tame a Wild Camera: In-the-Wild Monocular Camera Calibration: Related Works

 \SubSection{Monocular Camera Calibration In-The-Wild}

 \Paragraph{Datasets.} Our method is trained whenever a calibrated intrinsic is provided, making it applicable to a wide range of publicly available datasets.
 In \cref{tab:in-the-wild}, we incorporate datasets of different application scenarios, including indoor, outdoor scenes, driving, and object-centric scenes.
-Dataset MVS~\cite{fuhrmann2014mve} is a hybrid dataset involved with indoor, outdoor, and object-centric images.
 Many of the datasets utilize only a single type of camera for data collection, resulting in a scarcity of intrinsic variations.
 Similar to \cite{lee2021ctrl}, we employ random resizing and cropping to synthesize more intrinsic, marked in \cref{tab:in-the-wild} column ``Syn.''.
 In augmentation, we first resize all images to a resolution of $480 \times 640$.
 We then uniformly random resize up to two times its size and subsequently crop to a resolution of $480 \times 640$.
 As MegaDepth~\cite{li2018megadepth} collects images captured by various cameras from the Internet, we disable its augmentation.
 We document the intrinsic parameters of each dataset in Supp.

-In \cref{tab:in-the-wild} column ``Calibration", we assess intrinsic quality into various levels. ``Calibrated'' suggests accurate calibration with a checkerboard. ``Pre-defined'' is less accurate, indicating the default intrinsic provided by the camera manufacturer without a calibration process. ``SfM" signifies that the intrinsic is computed via an SfM method~\cite{schonberger2016structure}. ``Labeled'' means the intrinsic manually labeled by a human.
+In \cref{tab:in-the-wild} column ``Calibration", we assess intrinsic quality into various levels. ``Calibrated'' suggests accurate calibration with a checkerboard. ``Pre-defined'' is less accurate, indicating the default intrinsic provided by the camera manufacturer without a calibration process. ``SfM" signifies that the intrinsic is computed via an SfM method~\cite{schonberger2016structure}.

 \Paragraph{In-The-Wild Monocular Camera Calibration.} We benchmark in-the-wild monocular calibration performance on \cref{tab:in-the-wild}.
 For trained datasets, except for MegaDepth, we test on synthetic data using random cropping and resizing.
 For the unseen test dataset, we refrain from applying any augmentation to better mimic real-world application scenarios.